amir-zeldes/gum/README.md

 This repository contains release versions of the Georgetown University Multilayer Corpus (GUM), a corpus of English texts from eight text types (interviews, news, travel guides, how-to guides, academic writing, biographies, fiction and forum discussions).
 The corpus is created as part of the course LING-367 (Computational Corpus Linguistics) at Georgetown University.
 For more details see: http://corpling.uis.georgetown.edu/gum.

 ## A note about reddit data
 For one of the eight text types in this corpus, reddit forum discussions, plain text data is not supplied.
 To obtain this data, please run _build/process_reddit.py, then run _build/build_gum.py.
 This, and all data, is provided with absolutely no warranty; users agree to use the data under the license with which it is provided, and reddit data is subject to reddit's terms and conditions.
+See README_reddit.md for more details.

 ## Citing
 To cite this corpus, please refer to the following article: